Polymorphic Eruption of Pregnancy (PEP)

 No. There have been no reports of the baby being affected.

-It has been suggested that PEP occurs more commonly in women who gain more weight during the third trimester of pregnancy, have larger babies and in women with multiple pregnancies (twins or triplets).
+It has been suggested that PEP occurs more commonly in women who gain more weight late in pregnancy, have larger babies and in women with multiple pregnancy (twins or triplets).

 Is normal delivery possible?